A numerical study of the effects of primordial non-Gaussianities on weak lensing statistics: Results

-In the panels in the second row of Fig.~\ref{fig:cPDF} we show the analogous plots for the (modulus of the) shear $\gamma$.
+In the panels in the second row of Fig.~\ref{fig:PDF} we show the analogous plots for the (modulus of the) shear $\gamma$.
 Since a negative value of the $f_{\rm NL}$ parameter favors lower values of $\gamma$, we find that the ratio between non-Gaussian and Gaussian models is in this case larger than unity; the opposite trend holds for models with positive primordial non-Gaussianity.
-As already pointed out for the deflection angle, the effect of a mild non-Gaussianity on the shear distribution is tiny, below 1 per cent, which is comparable to the size of the error bars (shown only in the left panels).
-Only models with very high values of $f_{\rm NL}$ display a deviation with respect to the Gaussian case that can be as large as 10 per cent.
+As already pointed out for the deflection angle, the effect of a mild non-Gaussianity on the shear distribution is tiny, below 1 per cent, which is comparable to the size of the error bars (shown only in the left panels) but can grow up to 10 per cent for the very extreme tail.
+Only models with very high values of $f_{\rm NL}$ display a deviation with respect to the Gaussian case that can be as large as the error bars obtained by averaging over the simulated maps.

-The PDFs for the first and second flexion are shown in the panels in the third and forth rows of Fig.~\ref{fig:cPDF}, respectively.
+The PDFs for the first and second flexion are shown in the panels in the third and forth rows of Fig.~\ref{fig:PDF}, respectively.
 The trend is very similar to the case of the shear: compared to the Gaussian model, models with negative $f_{\rm NL}$ have a higher probability of an excess at low values; the opposite trend holds in the high-value tail.
 The differences between Gaussian and non-Gaussian models are slightly more evident for the second flexion $G$.